 I've worked with Hood Sour Cream many times to showcase sour cream in savory dishes, but this is my first sweet recipe with them.
 After how amazing these cookies came out, it certainly won't be my last.

-First of all, it's a totally unique recipe!
+First of all, these sour cream cookies are a totally unique recipe!
 When you bring these to your holiday cookie parties, it's pretty unlikely that anyone else will have chocolate cookies made with sour cream.

 Crinkle cookies are super easy to make and they're usually pretty no matter if you're a great baker or not.
 And with these ones, even if they don't look like masterpieces out of the oven, once you add on the icing and crushed peppermint, they will!